 Customer Service FAQ’s

-Your house plumbing is designed to vent sewer gas out of your home, into the atmosphere.
-A “trap” is designed to hold water and act as a stopper to keep sewer gas from coming out of your fixtures.
-Occasionally the water in these fixtures will evaporate, especially if they’ve not been used for a period of time.
-Running a small amount of water through your sink should eliminate any sewer gas smell.
-Prior to calling a Plumber, call the District and we’ll dispatch a crew to ensure that we don’t have an odor problem within our collection system.
+Your house plumbing is designed to vent sewer gas out of your home, through vents in your roof.
+Plumbing systems use “traps” that are designed to hold water and act as a stopper to keep sewer gas from the public sewer coming out of your fixtures into your home.
+Occasionally the water in these fixtures will evaporate, especially if they’ve not been used for a period.
+If you are experiencing a sewer gas smell, run water through your sink to see if that eliminates the problem.
+If that doesn’t work, call the District and we will dispatch a crew to ensure that we don’t have an odor problem within our collection system.

-- Call more than one Contractor to compare rates.
+- Contact more than one contractor to compare rates.